 The new Glide-Crawford Hall was opened that very Fall, though the plaster was still wet and there were no doorknobs on the rooms.
 The connecting “Front” wing was named Putman Hall for two sisters who were donors.

-Glide-Crawford Hall has now been in service as a dormitory for Asbury College women for over 80 years.
+Glide-Crawford Hall has now been in service as a residence hall for Asbury College women for over 80 years.